truenas/documentation/content/SCALE/SCALEUIReference/Credentials/DirectoryServices/ActiveDirectory.md

 ## Active Directory Widget

-The **Active Directory** widget displays after you configure SCALE settings for your Active Directory instance.
+The **Active Directory** widget displays after you configure TrueNAS settings for your Active Directory instance.
 The widget includes **Status**, and the **Domain Name** and **Domain Account Name** you configured.

 ![ActiveDirectoryWidget](/images/SCALE/Credentials/ActiveDirectoryWidget.png "Active Directory Widget")